btmadison/go-vehicle/README.md

 Basic rest crud operations on a list of vehicles

-main driver is in the cmd folder everything else lives in pkg
+main driver is in the cmd folder
+- cmd/aws placeholder to use sls / serverless funcs aws
+- cmd/server - can switch between in memory or direct dynamo access without serverless - set option in main.go switch everything else lives in pkg